 Travel Monitor: ThinkVision M14

-This 14″ monitor at under $250 on Lenovo’s site has been awesome for me, and fits perfectly alongside my X1 Carbon.
+This 14″ monitor at under $250 on Lenovo’s site has been awesome for me, and fits perfectly alongside my X1 Carbon at 1080p resolution.
 Powered by USB-C with ports on both side and having PD passthrough for your laptop, it simply works – and the picture quality is extremely sharp.

 The USB-C input can be a bit tricky – don’t try charging your battery with a heavy duty laptop charger that goes over USB-C, as it only takes very specific combinations of voltage/amperage (up to PD60W max usually).